jj5/kickass-crypto/README.md

 ## Programming this library

-Here are some note about the various idioms and approaches taken in this library.
+Here are some notes about the various idioms and approaches taken in this library.

 ### Return false on error idiom